-In order to maintain continuing eligibility for NJSBAIG participation, each district will be screened using the criteria listed below.
-If two of the four criteria fall out of the acceptable range, a surcharge may be added to the districts workers' compensation premium.
-If three of the four criteria fall out of the acceptable range, the district will lose its eligibility to participate in the Group.
-Consider each criterion as a screening level.
-Failure in one level moves the district to the next screening level.
+In order to maintain continuing eligibility for NJSIG participation, as part of a geographic sub fund or the NJSIG sub fund, each district will be screened using the criteria listed below.
+If two of the four criteria fall out of the acceptable range, a surcharge may be added to the district's premium.
+If three of the four criteria fall out of the acceptable range, the district will lose its eligibility to participate in the geographic sub fund or the NJSIG sub fund.

-- 1. Experience modification over 1.1 is considered unacceptable. - 2.
-Loss ratio for the most recent three years of over 80% is considered unacceptable.
-(Districts with less than three years of participation will be judged on their NJSBAIG history.) - 3.
-A safety and loss control survey score of less than 85 points. - 4.
+1. Experience modification over 1.1 for three consecutive years is considered unacceptable.

+- 2. An undeveloped Loss ratio for the most recent three years of over 80% is considered unacceptable.
+(Districts with less than three years of participation will be judged on their NJSIG history.) - 3.
+A safety and loss control assessment score of less than 85 points. - 4.
 Significant unacceptable trends of the experience modification and loss ratio.
-These levels are defined as a 0.1 rise in the experience modification factor in one year and a 10% rise in the three-year average of the loss ratio.